sean-la/STAT545-participation/cm010/cm010-exercise.md

 ## # … with 4 variables: Film <chr>, Race <chr>, Female <dbl>, Male <dbl>
 ```

+All the races in fell are in the other ones!

 ## Exercise 3: Set Operations